-XI.
+XIII.
 Record-Keeping

 A. Keep all of the work you do for this class until final grades have been posted.
-Keep it in a binder or folder so that it is organized and easily accessible.
 In the event of fire, theft, or loss of my grade book, you may need to produce all work you've done.
-Additionally, we may have projects that require you to use past course work.
+Additionally, we have projects that require you to use past course work.
 Make sure to save your major writing assignments, and as a backup, I suggest you email a copy of them to yourself.

-XII.
+XIV.
 Literary Content